ihsansh17/telco-churn-prediction/README.md

 - **Purpose**:
   - Predict churn classes (churn/non-churn).
   - Identify as many churners as possible to minimize false negatives (churners predicted as non-churners).
-- **Use Case**: Useful for broad retention campaigns as well as high-stakes situations where losing any customer could lead to significant revenue loss.
+- **Use Case**: Useful for broad retention campaigns to target a larger group of at-risk customers as well as high-stakes situations where losing any customer could lead to significant revenue loss.
+- **Key Metric**: Model 1 achieved high recall, ensuring maximum capture of potential churners, making it suitable for scenarios where preventing churn is critical.

 ### 2. **Model 2: Brier Score-Optimized Model**
 - **Purpose**:
   - Predict churn probabilities (0-1).
   - Provide reliable churn probabilities with well-calibrated predictions.
-- **Use Case**: Useful when retention strategies are based on predicted probabilities rather than just the predicted class.
+- **Use Case**: Useful for more tailored interventions especially when retention strategies are based on predicted probabilities rather than just the predicted classes.
 Also well-suited for precise retention efforts when resources are limited.

----
-## Models

-### 1. **Model 1: Recall-Optimized Model**
-- **Purpose**: Predict churn classes (churn/non-churn).
-Identify as many churners as possible to minimize false negatives.
-- **Best Use Case**: Useful when the retention team has the budget for broad campaigns and wants to prevent as much churn as possible by casting a wide net.
-This model helps them target a larger group of at-risk customers.
-- **Best Use Case**:
-  - High-priority scenarios where missing a potential churner is costly.
-  - Early-stage churn prevention campaigns to cast a wide net.
-- **Benefit**: Maximizes the opportunity to engage with all possible churners, ensuring no one slips through.

-### 2. **Model 2: Brier Score-Optimized Model**
-In scenarios where decisions are based on predicted probabilities rather than just the predicted class, calibration is essential.
-For instance, in credit scoring, knowing the exact probability of default helps in setting appropriate interest rates.
-- **Purpose**: Provide reliable churn probabilities with well-calibrated predictions.
-- **Best Use Case**: Ideal when the team needs to focus on high-risk customers due to budget constraints.
-They can use Model 2’s reliable probabilities to prioritize customers more likely to churn, allowing for tailored, high-impact interventions.
-  - Decision-making where understanding the likelihood of churn is critical.
-  - Resource allocation to focus on customers with a higher risk of churning.
-- **Benefit**: Ensures actionable and precise insights, enabling data-driven decisions for targeted retention strategies.
+- **Key Metric**: Model 2 provided calibrated probability estimates, ensuring accurate risk assessment, which can guide cost-sensitive retention strategies.
 ---
 ## Tools & Technologies